Second Temple: Pinnacle

 The accounts of the temptation of Christ in the gospels of Matthew and Luke both suggest that the Second Temple had one or more 'pinnacles':

 The Greek word used is πτερύγιον (pterugion), which literally means a tower, rampart, or pinnacle.
 According to Strong's Concordance, it can mean little wing, or by extension anything like a wing such as a battlement or parapet.
 The archaeologist Benjamin Mazar thought it referred to the southeast corner of the Temple overlooking the Kidron Valley.

 Inner courts

 According to Josephus, there were ten entrances into the inner courts, four on the south, four on the north, one on the east and one leading east to west from the Court of Women to the court of the Israelites, named the Nicanor Gate.
 According to Josephus, Herod the Great erected a golden eagle over the great gate of the Temple.

+Roofs

+Joachim Bouflet states that "the teams of archaeologists Nahman Avigad in 1969–1980 in the Herodian city of Jerusalem, and Yigael Shiloh in 1978–1982, in the city of David" have proven that the roofs of the Second Temple had no dome.
+In this, they support Josephus' description of the Second Temple.

+Pilgrimages and religious services

 Pilgrimages

-Jews from distant parts of the Roman Empire would arrive by boat at the port of Jaffa, where they would join a caravan for the three-day trek to the Holy City and would then find lodgings in one of the many hotels or hostelries.
-Then they changed some of their money from the profane standard Greek and Roman currency for Jewish and Tyrian money, the latter two considered religious.

-Destruction

-In 66 CE the Jewish population rebelled against the Roman Empire.
-Four years later, on 4 August 70 CE (the 9th day of Av and possibly the day on which Tisha B'Av was observed) or 30 August 70 CE, Roman legions under Titus retook and destroyed much of Jerusalem and the Second Temple.
-The Arch of Titus, which was built in Rome to commemorate Titus's victory in Judea, depicts a Roman victory procession with soldiers carrying spoils from the Temple, including the Menorah.
-According to an inscription on the Colosseum, Emperor Vespasian built the Colosseum with war spoils in 79 CE – possibly from the spoils of the Second Temple.

-The sects of Judaism that had their base in the Temple dwindled in importance, including the priesthood and the Sadducees.

-The Temple was on the site of what today is the Dome of the Rock.
-The gates led out close to Al-Aqsa Mosque (which came much later).
-Although Jews continued to inhabit the destroyed city, Emperor Hadrian established a new city called Aelia Capitolina.
-At the end of the Bar Kokhba revolt in 135 CE, many of the Jewish communities were massacred and Jews were banned from living inside Jerusalem.
-A pagan Roman temple was set up on the former site of Herod's Temple.